 When ISO 9001 standards were revised in 2015, the term “risk-based thinking” was introduced as a replacement for the preventative action clause.
-This new emphasis on the idea of risk-based thinking was implemented in order to further streamline and simplify how organizations handle uncertainty.
+This new emphasis was implemented in order to further streamline and simplify how organizations handle uncertainty.

-So, what are the basics of risk-based thinking, and what does it mean?
+So, what are the basics of this kind of thinking, and what does it mean?

 What is Risk-Based Thinking?